US, Partner nations strengthen ties during multilateral medical event

+The U.S. Air Forces in Europe – Air Forces Africa Global Health Engagement (GHE) team hosted for the first time a four-day multilateral medical event at the Landstuhl Regional Medical Center’s European Medical Simulation Center, Germany, April 22-25, 2025.

-Participants of a four-day multilateral medical event provide care to a mannequin under simulated fire at Landstuhl, Germany, April 25, 2025.
-The event brought together military medical professionals from Kosovo, Armenia, Albania and Moldova, to exchange ideas and improve their understanding of medical simulation training, equipment and practices.
-(U.S. Air Force photo by Senior Airman Jared Lovett)
+The event brought together military medical professionals from Kosovo, Armenia, Albania and Moldova, to exchange ideas and improve their understanding of simulation training, equipment usage and common practices.

+“This is filling a gap that we saw to create regional solutions for some of our partner nations,” said U.S. Air Force Maj.
+Joseph Juscius, GHE team international health specialist.
+“It’s one thing for the U.S. to support partner nations and then for them to support us.
+But, two countries in the same region might experience the same problems or same natural disasters so getting these partners to work with us and each other benefits all parties.”

+The GHE team consists of 13 personnel spanning both Europe and Africa.
+A critical part of their mission is to enhance interoperability by helping partner nations build up their own health system capabilities.

 |Date Taken: